obvonage/deved-platform/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Listen to the Port

-Finally, the app will be listening on the specified port, if run locally this will be accessible on `https://localhost:${port}`.
-In this URL you can interact with the UI of this demo application and check the slots being added/ removed on the Firebase console web page.
+Finally, the app will be listening on the specified port; if run locally, this will be accessible on `https://localhost:${port}`.
+In this URL, you can interact with the UI of this demo application and check the slots being added/ removed on the Firebase console web page.

 ```javascript
 app.listen(port, () => {